 As a lifelong Anglophile, I’ve been drawn to British humour since childhood.
 And since I moved to the UK, watching live comedy has become a must-do for me.
 London obviously has a big comedy circuit and if you want some great belly-laughs, you have to visit The Comedy Store just off Leicester Square (closest tube station is Piccadilly Circus).
 Even one of my favourite US comedians, Rich Hall, performs there.
 Although for me you can’t beat Romesh – just saying (sorry, Rich)!

 So there you have it!
-My Top 5 alternative things to do in London this Autumn.
-I’d love to know your thoughts!
+You can’t go wrong with these great things to do in London this Autumn.
+Add yours to the list in the comments below.